suatatan/reustos/README.md

 ---

 We're excited to have you on board as we embark on this web scraping journey with **ReuStos**.
 Your contributions and feedback are highly valued as we work towards building a robust and versatile scraping toolkit.
 Let's make web scraping easier and more powerful together! 🌟

+## Philosohphy

+- **Download HTML first then exract**: Why?
+Because it's faster.
+No need to wait.
+Non-decoupled extraction sometimes gives error due to page load or other kind of problem.
+It makes the process tricky.